mgoellnitz/dinistiq/README.md

 } // Test
 ```

-Be sure to add the package dinistiq in these cases as shown above.
+Be sure to add the package dinistiq in these cases, as shown above.
 Otherwise for
-obvious reasons the properties files from the dinistiq path cannot be found as
+obvious reasons, the properties files from the dinistiq path cannot be found as
 resources to be taken into consideration.

-If you want to use custom class resolvers with the web integration you need to
+If you want to use custom class resolvers with the web integration, you need to
 implement a class resolver taking the set of package names as the single parameter
 to the constructor and put the name of this implementing class in the context
 loader listener configuration for dinistiq.